Who can get breast cancer?

 - Lifestyle-related factors: Breast cancer risk can be higher if you are overweight or obese, if you are physically inactive, if you drinkalcohol, and/or if you smoke.

 Reducing your risk

-You can reduce your risk of getting breast cancer by: maintaining a healthy weight, exercising, not smoking, eating healthy food, not drinking alcohol, lowering exposure to environmental chemicals and toxins, and minimizing exposure to radiation to the chest and face.
+You should have regular screening for breast cancer, starting at 20 years old, in addition to your monthly breast self-exams.
+In addition, you can reduce your risk of breast cancer by maintaining a healthy weight, exercising regularly, not smoking, eating healthy and nutritious food, lowering alcohol intake, lowering exposure to environmental chemicals and toxins, and minimizing exposure to radiation to chest/face.

-Remember – it is not typical to get breast cancer in your teens.
-We are providing you this information because knowledge is power and you can make the difference in the life of a friend, family or someone you love, so here’s what you should know.
-Although we don’t know what causes breast cancer, through early detection and treatment, women can significantly increase their chances of surviving breast cancer.
+Although it is difficult to prevent breast cancer, through early detection and treatment, you can significantly increase your chance of surviving breast cancer.
 In fact, 90% of women diagnosed with breast cancer survive if their breast cancer is found at an early stage.
-This is why early detection is key and why it’s important to learn about their breast health early on.
+This is why early detection is key and why women should be knowledgeable about breast health from an early age.

 Be your own best advocate

 To be your best advocate, you know these things:

 - It is illegal for an employer to discriminate against you or someone else because you have cancer.
 If this happens, you can take action, such as through the help of a discrimination lawyer.